 I say this because all payroll cards will save time and money for the employers that use them.
 A payroll card program will help your company get close to or even up to 100 percent direct deposit enrollment.
 By using direct deposit, you will permanently reduce your company’s overhead.
 The American Payroll Association estimates that businesses spend more than two dollars to print each paycheck, based upon the cost of labor and processing.
 Every payroll card is built to use direct deposit.

 On the other hand, there is no guarantee about customer service.
 When you sign on to a new payroll card partnership, it becomes a factor in your company’s relationship with its workers.
 Your staff is going to perceive the card as an extension of your company.
 If they think the card has problems, they will attach the blame to the company that gave them the card.
 Look out!

 Let’s review the three questions that matter the most:

-Does the card provider charge fees to the business?
+1) Does the card provider charge fees to the business?

-They will want to have an easy way to reach a person inside the payroll card company.
+You will want to have an easy way to reach a person inside the payroll card company.
 Ideally, they will have a dedicated “go-to” representative assigned to their account.
 That makes a difference.
 You will have a hard time leaving work on a Friday if there is a problem with the paychecks.